davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/ssc/define-logical-dual.md

 +++

-See [Duality (mathematics) § Duality in logic and set theory](https://en.wikipedia.org/wiki/Duality_(mathematics)#Duality_in_logic_and_set_theory).
+See [Duality (mathematics) § Duality in logic and set theory](https://en.wikipedia.org/wiki/Duality_(mathematics)#Duality_in_logic_and_set_theory) and let $A$ mean "interior" and $B$ mean "closure" in the first definition.
 Let's take our example from above and replace "interior" with the "interior of the complement" and "closure" with "complement of the closure" to get an adjoint pair with the opposite category:

 +++